 New research in opioid addiction focuses on improving medication-assisted treatments, understanding the genetic factors of addiction, and developing non-addictive pain management alternatives.

-How Can Doctors Prevent Percocet Addiction?
+How do Doctors Prevent Percocet Addiction?

 Doctors prevent Percocet addiction by conducting thorough risk assessments, educating patients on the risks of addiction, prescribing the minimum effective dose for the shortest time, utilizing prescription monitoring programs, and exploring non-opioid pain management alternatives.